-There is a trail that is used for hiking, walking and running that circles the reservoir measuring 1.6 miles or 2.6 kilometres.
+There is a trail that is used for hiking, walking and running that circles the reservoir with a distance of 1.6 miles or 2.6 kilometres.
+It would take you around 20-30 minutes to walk the whole route depending on your pace.
 It is also the perfect spot for exploring with young children, and very pushchair friendly.

 Fishing is unfortunately not permitted at this reservoir.
 Yorkshire water only allows two of their reservoirs to be fished.
 Ardsley Reservoir is not included in this list.

 Walking The Dog